 Geography Trend Analysis in Prelims

-Below chart shows that number of questions asked from geography for last four years.
-It is very clear from the chart that between 10-20 questions were asked from geography exceptional is the year 2016 when only 4 questions were asked.
-Since the unpredictable UPSC question papers vary and considering the last year geography question analysis doesn’t mean that spending sufficient time in the subject is a waste.
+12 questions were asked from geography exceptional in the year 2019 when only 6 questions were asked in 2017.
+Since the unpredictability in UPSC question papers varies and considering the last year geography question analysis doesn’t mean that spending sufficient time in the subject is a waste.
 But given the right amount of time and paying attention to particular topics one can fetch good marks in the prelims.

 Important basic topics of priority